james-kuo/bayesian-robust-regression/README.md

 I implemented Gibbs Sampler in R to fit Bayesian student-t “Robust” regression with Jeffrey’s prior on a dataset and compared it with Gaussian linear regression with Jeffrey’s prior.
+Bayesian student-t regression uses the more fat-tailed t distribution as sampling distribution to adress the outlier problem in Gaussian regression.
 Artificial noises are added to a dataset under different settings to compare the posterior distributions of parameters of the student-t and Gaussian model.
 Compared model performances and robustness of posterior distributions.

 `Ting_Yuan_Kuo_Final_Project.pdf` is the paper.